 When it comes to remarketing, you’re free to be a little more experimental, reducing the need to focus primarily on one advertising format.

 Therefore, you might want to experiment with Remarketing Lists for Search Ads.
 This feature allows you to show remarketing ads to people in the search engine listings, with a prominent ad position.

-Though not technically remarketing, this form of advertising can allow you to reach past visitors, by bidding on high traffic keywords that cost a lot, per click.
+Though not technically remarketing, this form of advertising can allow you to reach past visitors, by bidding on high traffic search query keywords that cost a lot, per click.

-Such keywords would normally be out of your price range, but if you implement RLSA campaigns, your ads will only show to those who belong to your remarketing lists, therefore limiting your spend.
+Such keywords in search terms would normally be out of your price range, but if you implement RLSA campaigns, your ads will only show to those who belong to your remarketing lists, therefore limiting your spend.

 This, of course, makes running a search campaign a lot more affordable.

 RLSA Campaigns can be incredibly effective.
 Transunion achieved a 65% higher conversion rate, using such campaigns.

 If you want to learn more about remarketing, you can check out my guide here.